-This is an invitation to stand in the shoes of the men and women who come to WWILD.
+This is an invitation to stand in the shoes of the women, men and and non-binary persons who come to WWILD.

-It is the lack of relationships between people of a range of abilities which leads us to have a poor understanding about the lived experience of people who are constructed as having ‘intellectual, learning and cognitive disabilities’.
+It is the lack of relationships between the general community and people of a range of abilities which leads us to have a poor understanding about the lived experience of people who are constructed as having ‘intellectual, learning and cognitive disabilities’.

 This is our invitation to you to take just a few seconds to stand in their shoes – for you to consider their lived experience.